Kong/docs.konghq.com/docs/templates/reference-template.md

 Add an introduction paragraph here.
 Good introductions explain who this reference guide is for and what this guide will help the user accomplish.

-Reference material should not contain information about basic concepts.
+Reference material should not explain basic concepts.
 You can add links to explanation articles if needed.

 <!-- See https://documentation.divio.com/reference/ for more info about how to write a reference article -->
 <!-- See the following examples of reference documentation: